 - What the applicant hopes to get from the project and why the project interests the applicant.

-Applications for 2019 Pulitzer Center Grants will be available when the spring grant cycle opens at the close of the fall grant cycle, with an application deadline of February 1, 2019.
+2020 Pulitzer Center Grants will be available when the spring grant cycle opens at the close of the fall grant cycle, with an application deadline of February 1, 2020.

 Faculty grants are available to conduct research or attend conferences abroad.
 Most faculty awards are made from general funds, but faculty are also eligible to apply for Hirose Grants.
-Applications are due in the fall for winter break and spring semester projects; and in the spring for summer break and fall semester projects, with an application deadline of February 1, 2019.
-Complete the Faculty Grant Application (DOC) and email it to the Director of the Dean Rusk International Studies Program, Jonathan Berkey at email@example.com.
+Applications are due in the fall for winter break and spring semester projects; and in the spring for summer break and fall semester projects, with an application deadline of February 1, 2020.
+Complete the Faculty Grant Application (DOC) and email it to the Director of the Dean Rusk International Studies Program, Jane Zimmerman at firstname.lastname@example.org.